-Billionaire philanthropist MacKenzie Scott has made headlines once again, announcing that she will be donating $640 million to 361 small nonprofits.
+Billionaire philanthropist MacKenzie Scott has made headlines once once more, announcing that she will be donating $640 million to 361 small nonprofits.
 This generous act is more than double what Scott had initially pledged to give away through the application process.
 Since 2019, Scott and her team have been researching and selecting organizations without an application process and providing them with large, unrestricted gifts.

 Scott expressed gratitude to Lever for Change, the organization that managed the open call, and the evaluators for their role in creating a pathway to support for people working to improve access to foundational resources in their communities.
 The increase in both the award amount and the number of organizations selected is a pleasant surprise for Elisha Smith Arrillaga, the vice president at The Center for Effective Philanthropy.
-She is interested to learn more about the applicants’ experience and whether Scott will continue to use this process going forward.
+She is interested to learn more regarding the applicants’ experience and whether Scott will continue to use this process going forward.

 The open call for applications drew in a staggering 6,353 nonprofits, all vying for the $1 million grants that were up for grabs.
 Lever for Change, specializing in running philanthropic prize awards, decided to expand the awardee pool and the award amount.
 The 279 nonprofits that received top scores from an external review panel were awarded $2 million each, while 82 organizations in a second tier received $1 million each.